rust-windowing/winit/src/changelog/unreleased.md

 ### Changed

 - On macOS, no longer need control of the main `NSApplication` class (which means you can now override it yourself).
+- On iOS, remove custom application delegates.
+You are now allowed to override the application delegate yourself.
+- On iOS, no longer act as-if the application successfully open all URLs.
+Override `application:didFinishLaunchingWithOptions:` and provide the desired behaviour yourself.

 ### Fixed